Linn County Covered Bridge Tour

 Five covered bridges down, 46 more to explore.

-Jennifer Rouse relishes the chance to write about Oregon in her roles as project manager for the Willamette Valley Visitors Association and marketing specialist for the Albany Visitors Association.
+Jennifer Rouse relishes the chance to write about Oregon.
 A fifth-generation Oregonian, Jennifer loves running, wandering through bookstores, and feasting on local wine and cheese.
 Alongside her husband and three daughters, she likes to explore hidden corners of the state via car, foot, bike and canoe.

 Is any of the information on this page incorrect?